You can find a calendar of events here.

 All workshops are free, and open to University of Cambridge doctoral students in language sciences disciplines and at the ESRC DTC.
 Registration is required.

 Cambridge PhD clinic is a collaborative platform for doctoral students in the language, cognitive and social sciences, offering practical workshops and peer-to-peer support.
 Run by Yvonne Frankfurth and Johanna Finnemann, the aim is to crowd-source problems and research issues submitted by doctoral students and then address them in a friendly environment (mainly through peer support, but sometimes calling on the expertise of a senior colleague).
 Events organised by the PhD Clinic are announced on the language sciences mailing list and the PhD Clinic's website.
-The next event, Perfectionism - is there such a thing as a healthy dose? is on 29 November 2016.
+The next event, Fake News, is on 26 April 2017.
+Register at https://cambridgephdclinicdotcom.wordpress.com/register/

 MPhil students in Cambridge have the opportunity to follow an innovative interdisciplinary programme in language sciences (The Language Sciences Interdisciplinary Programme, or LSIP).
 This allows students in several MPhil courses to undertake research jointly supervised by specialists from different departments and to take taught options from other courses.
 For example, a linguistics student interested in conducting psychological experiments could find a co-supervisor in the psychology department, and a computer science student wanting to apply computational techniques to language learning could work with the faculty of education.
 For more information, visit the LSIP webpages.